angular-sanctuary/learn-angular/src/content/docs/blog/2024-03-08-typescript-omit.md

 ## Conclusion

-In this chapter, you learned how to create derivations of a Typescript interface with the `Omit` utility type.
+In this chapter, you learned how to create derivations of a TypeScript interface with the `Omit` utility type.
 You also learned about the alternatives to `Omit`, such as `Partial`, `Pick`, and optional properties.